Nirav0401/ADL400_Energy_Meter/README.md

-# UART Asynchronous Example with Separate Receive and Transfer Tasks
+# UART Asynchronous Communication with GSM To Transmit Receive Messages and Making a Call

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example demonstrates how two asynchronous tasks can use the same UART interface for communication.
-One can use this example to develop more complex applications for serial communication.
+This example shows how to use the GSM interface for sending and receiving messages, as well as making calls.
+It's a basic setup that you can build upon for more advanced serial communication applications.

-The example starts two FreeRTOS tasks:
-1. The first task periodically transmits `Hello world` via the UART.
-2. The second task task listens, receives and prints data from the UART.

 ## How to use example